Brum2409/StereoVista/README.md

 json.hpp: JSON for Modern C++
 portable-file-dialogs: Cross-platform file dialog library

-##Known Issues
+## Known Issues

 - Normal map loading is currently not functioning correctly.
 Therefore the UI option is disabled.

 - The Windows cursor sometimes remains visible over and object when transitioning directly to a model from the UI.

-- When the Orbit Point Follows Cursor the windows mouse doesn't get captured.
-Currently just the position gets reseted.
-This results in Orbit range limitations and flickering.
+- When the Orbit Point Follows Cursor the windows mouse position gets resetted manually which results flickering.

-##Planned Improvements
+## Planned Improvements

 Fix normal map loading and implementation.
 Add support for reflection maps to enhance material realism.